Pfadfinder

 Some families arrive through other Spielwelt programs, while others join Pfadfinder directly.
 The sections below explain how families usually get started and how community life works around the program.

-- Trial visits welcome
+- Trial visits

-- Find the right group
+- Find the right section

-- Youth participation
+- Youth enrolment

 Pfadfinder is built not only by leaders, but also by parents and families who help support camps, activities and community life over time.